ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 *REJ-00 transaction definition*

 .. warning::
-    When you redirect a call using a rule, **you must ensure** that the prefixes of the terminals associated with each transaction attached to the redirected to entry point are compatible with the prefix of the terminals associated with the line receiving the call.
+    When you redirect a call using a rule, **you must ensure** that the prefixes of the terminals associated with each transaction attached to the redirected entry point are compatible with the prefix of the terminals associated with the line receiving the call.

 .. index::
    single: Terminals